Saifullah041/Cyber-Progress/README.md

 - [x] **Motivations**

 ### 📝 Thoughts & Insights:
 According to my understanding, the topic of threats is perhaps the most important one yet.
-It gives the base of how to think like the threat actors, trying to understand their behaviour through knowing their motivations and attributes.
+It gives the basis of how to think like the threat actors, trying to understand their behaviour through knowing their motivations and attributes.
 This type of thinking is especially crucial for a blue team role, which is exactly what I am aiming for.
-And I am quite sure that learning about threats, threat actors, and their motivations would play an integral part in helping me during my home practice labs (I cannot wait to start, but I must cover at least half the content before jumping into that!).
+And I am quite sure that learning about threats, threat actors, and their motivations would be integral to helping me during my home practice labs (I cannot wait to start, but I must cover at least half the content before jumping into that!).

-I am quite motivated till now.
+I am quite motivated so far.
 Things are getting more interesting as I move into the juicier stuff!
 "Vulnerabilities" is up next.
 It is rather lengthy, but I do not mind, as I know it is going to be the most practical topic till now, in the sense that I will be able to recognize vulnerabilities through different aspects and see them in real life.

  ### 📈 Next Steps:
 - Cover objective 2.3 (Vulnerabilities)